Scream Acres Review (2017)

-Team Jefferson Starship reviewed this attraction on October 1, 2017.
+This attraction was reviewed by Team Jefferson Starship on October 1, 2017.

 Final Score: 8.75